Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 Are There Capital Gains Tax Implications?

-One of the biggest advantages of transferring shares to your spouse or civil partner is that, under UK tax law, these transfers are normally exempt from Capital Gains Tax (CGT).
-This is a special relief that only applies to married couples and civil partners not to unmarried partners, no matter how long you’ve been together.
+One of the biggest advantages of transferring shares to your spouse or civil partner is that UK tax law provides a powerful relief: these transfers are normally exempt from Capital Gains Tax (CGT).
+This generous treatment applies only to married couples and civil partners.
+Unmarried partners, regardless of how long they’ve been together, are taxed very differently.

 How the CGT Spousal Exemption Works